chillancezen/fortimanager-ansible-generator/ansible-fortimanager-generic/README.md

                          "data":[
                             {
                                "name": "user_script0",
                                "type": "cli",
-                               "desc": "The script is created by ansible fortimanager generic module", "content": "the script content to be executed on FortiGate" }
+                               "desc": "The script is created by ansible", "content": "the script content to be executed" }
                           ]
                      }